akeszei/em_image_handling/README.md

 `ser2mrc.py   input.ser   output.mrc `

-Optionally, can also output a binned .JPG image in addition to the .MRC file:
+Optionally, can also output a binned .JPG image in addition to the .MRC file, e.g.:

-`ser2mrc.py input.ser  output.mrc --jpeg <binning value>`
+`ser2mrc.py input.ser  output.mrc --jpeg 4`

 Batch mode is enabled as above, where the basename of the .SER file is inherited as the name of the output .MRC file: